Unitarian Universalist Animal Ministry empowers individuals, chapters, and congregations to build justice and compassion for animals.

-Welcome to our website!
-We are so happy that you have found us.
+Do you care about animals and the more-than-human world?
 Does your spirituality connect to the more-than-human world?
-Are you an animal lover—into wildlife, dogs, cats, humans, horses, pigs, leafy seadragons, Meatless Mondays, training service animals, rescuing raptors, trying vegetarianism, volunteering at shelters, saving endangered species, or protecting ecosystems?
-You’ve found a group of kindred spirits here, and you will want to learn about Unitarian Universalist Animal Ministry.
+Are you into wildlife, dogs, cats, humans, horses, pigs, leafy seadragons, Meatless Mondays, training service animals, rescuing raptors, trying vegetarianism, volunteering at shelters, saving endangered species, or protecting ecosystems?
+You’ve found a group of kindred spirits here, and you will want to learn about Unitarian Universalist Animal Ministry (UUAM).

 On our website, you can: